 How to Submit Supporting Information

 Supporting information files should be submitted to AGU using the GEMS system at the time of manuscript submission.
 Please use the Supporting Information template for text, small tables, captions, and figures and convert this to a PDF.
-Data tables and other files should be uploaded separately, but they should be referred to in the table of contents, and their captions should be included at the end of the template file.
-Please see our Data Policy for more information on referencing data in AGU publications.
+Please see the information above for more information on referencing data in AGU publications.

 If you are unable to upload your files to GEMS, email your journal editorial office for advice and/or FTP instructions.

 Please note that all supporting information will be peer reviewed with your manuscript.
 Please remember that all publishing policies, including plagiarism and dual and prior publication, apply to supporting information.